stecman/symfony-console-completion/README.md

 )
 ```

-### Example: completing filesystem paths
+### Completing filesystem paths

-This library provides the completion class `ShellPathCompletion` which defers path completion to the shell's built-in path completion behaviour rather than implementing it in PHP.
+This library provides the completion implementation `ShellPathCompletion` which defers path completion to the shell's built-in path completion behaviour rather than implementing it in PHP.

 ```php
 new Completion\ShellPathCompletion(